 The sudden and forceful pulling down of the arm toward the torso is accomplished by the powerful contraction of the anterior scalene and subclavius muscles.
 The hypertrophied subclavius muscle in particular appears to be the cause of the pathologic injury.
 The sudden and powerful compression of the subclavian vein between these two muscles is sufficient to tear the intima of the vein, and thrombosis occurs.
 The clot then propagates distally toward the shoulder.
 Thrombolysis or anticoagulation alone may be insufficient to correct the clinical manifestations or to prevent recurrence.
 First rib resection with division of the two muscles prevents recurrence.
 The exposure given by an axillary approach to divide these muscles is inadequate and therefore not recommended.
 A subclavicular approach not only allows division of these muscles but also permits patch angioplasty of the vein.

 Paget-Schroetter syndrome is a clinical diagnosis confirmed by duplex ultrasound or venogram.
 The ipsilateral arm frequently is swollen with distended veins up to the shoulder.
-Range of ...
+Range of motion of ...